 You spend your days hiding your work within your clients’ walls, making your mark seem as invisible as possible.
-So when it comes to electrician marketing, it might seem unnatural to put the spotlight on how important your efforts truly are!
+So when it comes to electrician marketing, it might seem unnatural to put the spotlight on the importance of your efforts!

 Let’s take a look at some of our favorite electrician marketing tips to help you shine a light on your talents and fill your schedule with new clients.

-- We’ll show you the steps you need to take to revamp your online brand to effortlessly attract the right attention at the right time.
+- Top steps to revamp your online brand and effortlessly attract the right attention at the right time

-- We’ll help you reveal the importance of your work to existing clients, while also presenting new ideas for home upgrade projects.
+- Discover the importance of your work to existing clients, while also presenting new ideas for home upgrade projects

-- Everyone loves freebies, we’ll discuss great leave-behind ideas to keep your name on the top of your clients’ minds.
+- Next-level leave-behind ideas to keep your name on the top of your clients’ minds

-This is where the concept of Search Engine Optimization, or SEO, becomes a necessary part of your website toolbox.
+This is where the concept of SEO (i.e. search engine optimization) becomes a necessary part of your website toolbox.

 We used to say “make your website mobile-friendly.”
-But the fact of the matter is, in 2020, 68.1 percent of web traffic originated on mobile devices.
-It’s now indisputable that the majority (over two-thirds) of traffic accessing your site will be coming from mobile devices.
+However, 68.1 % of web traffic originates on mobile devices.
+Now, it’s indisputable that the vast majority of traffic accessing your site will be coming from mobile devices.

 Luckily, making your site look good on mobile devices is quite painless these days.